loonxdesign/meet/README.md

 • When the user selects the "Charts" option
 • Then the chart should be displayed with accurate data

+# Serverless Functions

+This app will use serverless functions for secure user access, OAuth2 token management, and interactions with the Google Calendar API.
+This approach ensures scalability, efficient resource use, and cost-effectiveness by only paying for executed functions, eliminating the need for dedicated servers.

 # Project dependencies

 # Result